MayaAmit/superbit-metacal/README.md

 https://conda.io/projects/conda/en/latest/user-guide/install/index.html

-... you should now be in your `base` environment
+... confirm that you are in your `base` environment

 Step 3: Pick a configuration file